17 Tips To Prepare Your Online Store For Holiday Sales

 After the sale ends, be sure to remove all mentions of it from the public domain.
 Outdated banners or promotions give visitors false expectations.
 This can lead to negative feedback and loss of customers.
 To avoid this, make sure the information you post is up to date to protect your brand's reputation.

-Analyze the Stats and Summarize the Campaign’s Results
+Analyze the stats and summarize the campaign's results

 Analyze the performance of the campaign using Google Analytics or Tilda's built-in statistics.